Guide to Proper Flatbed Load Securement

 6 Tips on How to Secure a Load on a Flatbed

-As a truck driver or fleet owner, it’s important to be educated on how to secure a load on a flatbed.
+It’s important for truck drivers or fleet owners to be educated on how to secure a load on a flatbed.
 The main thing to note is that the cargo must be immobilized, but different cargo rules apply in certain situations.

 Every time you prepare to hit the road, you should follow these 6 tips for securing loads on trailers: